gcalderone/ReusePatterns.jl/README.md

 [![Build Status](https://travis-ci.org/gcalderone/ReusePatterns.jl.svg?branch=master)](https://travis-ci.org/gcalderone/ReusePatterns.jl)

+Assume an author **A** (say, Alice) wrote a very useful package, and another autor **B** (say, Bob) wish to reuse that code to provide more complex functionalities to a final user **C** (say, Charlie).

-This package provides a few tools to implement the most common code reusing patterns, namely *composition* and *inheritance*.
+This package provides a few tools to facilitate Bob's work in reusing Alice's code, by mean of the most common reuse patterns, namely *composition* and *inheritance*.
+Also, it aims to relieve Charlie from dealing with the underlying code details.

-**IMPORTANT NOTE**
+**IMPORTANT NOTE:**

-*Inheritance* is not supported in Julia by design, and although it can be realized through this package (or similar ones, see *Links* below), it is a discouraged practice and *composition* should be the preferred approach.
+*Inheritance* is not supported in Julia by design, and although it can be realized through this package (or similar ones, see *Links* below), it is a discouraged practice: *composition* should be the preferred approach.

 Still there can be cases where the *inheritance* approach turns out to be the most simple and straightforward way to solve a problem, while pursuing the same goal with *composition* implies flooding the dispatch table with a lot of boiler plate code.
 In these cases I believe it may be worth following the *inheritance* approach.

-Besides, the **ReusePatterns.jl** package allows to use both approaches, and check which one provides a better solution.
+Besides, the **ReusePatterns.jl** package allows to test both approaches, and check which one provides a better solution.

 The motivation to develop this package stems from the following posts on the Discourse:
 - https://discourse.julialang.org/t/composition-and-inheritance-the-julian-way/11231